Why Hire A Birth Doula?

 How Do I Know My Doula Will Be There?

 Doulas only schedule a few births a month.
 That means they’re almost guaranteed to be there for the big event.
-Even if you're in labor on Christmas Day, a Doula will show up and never once complained about having to eat Christmas dinner out of a hospital vending machine, ask me how I know!
+Even if you're in labor on Christmas Day, a Doula will show up and never once complain about having to eat Christmas dinner out of a hospital vending machine ... ask me how I know!
 If by some rare chance they are in a car accident or have taken ill ... they have equally qualified back up Doulas in place to take over their role at your birth.
 With many Doctors and Midwives working in group practices, it’s a relief to know there’ll be at least one Birth Support expert at your birth who you have an ongoing relationship with.
 In over 80 births, I've only used a back up Doula ONCE.

 What Else Can my Doula Do?

 You can ask your Doula to do anything you can think of to help you.
-Whether it’s a foot rub, grabbing your partner a coffee from the cafeteria, changing the CD, or advocating on your behalf to get the anesthesiologist in the room this minute with your epidural, your doula is there for you.
+Whether it’s a back or foot rub, grabbing your partner a coffee from the cafeteria, changing the CD, or advocating on your behalf to get the anesthesiologist in the room this minute with your epidural, your Doula is there for you.
 They can explain the benefits and risks at each stage or option, and give you the information needed to make a fact based, informed decision for yourself and your baby.
 If your baby is in a breech or unnatural position your Doula can try some Spinning Babies techniques to rotate your baby for optimal fetal positioning.
 Mother Birth has had lots of experience successfully spinning very stubborn babies!
-Doulas can provide you with support, resources and information for all aspects of pregnancy, labor and childbirth!
+Doulas can provide you with support, resources and information for all aspects of pregnancy, labor, childbirth and postpartum!

-Yes, while you hire a birth doula to attend births, some also work as post-partum doulas too, and they support new mothers at home in the first few months.
+Yes, while you hire a Birth Doula to attend births, some work as Postpartum Doulas too, and they support new mothers at home in the first few months.
 It is money well spent.
-Often new parents are overwhelmed, and are tired and sore and struggling to get the hang of nursing.
-For a few precious hours each week, a post-partum doula can help out by looking after your newborn while you nap or shower, help with feeding, teach your partner how to change diapers, fold a load of laundry, show you how to get baby to nurse more productively and kept your energy up.
-We will even help you meal plan and prepare a freezer stash for the early baby days when so many adjustments are happening.
+Often new parents are overwhelmed, exhausted, sore and struggling to get the hang of nursing.
+For a few precious hours each week, a Postpartum Doula can help out by looking after your newborn while you nap or shower, help with feeding, teach your partner how to change diapers, fold a load of laundry, show you how to get baby to nurse more productively and kept your energy up.
+Mother Birth will even help you meal plan and prepare a freezer stash for the early baby days when so many adjustments are happening.
 Pick out some recipes and ingredients and ask us for help to make some awesome heat and serve meals!
-Some, when invited to a baby shower, skip the onesies and wipe-warmers and give post-partum Doula hours as a gift!
+When planning a baby shower, some decide to skip the onesies and wipe-warmers and ask to be gifted Postpartum Doula hours instead!